loopsocial/firework_sdk_official/README_v2.md

 [x] app:autoPlayOnComplete :  When set to true, the next video will start playing as soon as currently playing video finishes playing.
 When it is set to false, the currently playing video continues to play in the loop.

-[clip] app:clip : it controls the clipToPadding property of the recyclerView.
+[x] app:clip : it controls the clipToPadding property of the recyclerView.
 Set it to true if you want to set clipToPadding to true , false otherwise.
 Default is false.

+[x] app:feedType : It can be discover or channel , by default it is discover.
+When it is discover, recommendation engine serves content , when it is channel, you get content defined in that channel

+[x] app:feedParam : If you have specified feedType to be channel, you have to enter the channel_id .
+Firework team you are working with , will provide you the channel_id.

 ### Event Callsback